 The 1960 earthquake in Chile was the largest earthquake ever recorded by seismographs.
 It was a 9.5 magnitude earthquake off the coast of Chile.
 The Nazca Plate, an oceanic plate, is subducting beneath the North American Plate, a continental plate.

 Thirty minutes before the 9.5 earthquake a foreshock shook the area near the towns of Valdivia and Puerto Montt.
-A foreshock is a smaller tremor that occurs before the much larger earthquake.
+A foreshock is a smaller tremor that occurs before the a larger earthquake.

 People ran outside in terror evacuating almost all the buildings and homes in the area prior to the great quake.
 This evacuation of homes and buildings prior to the much larger 9.5 earthquake saved many lives.
 The earthquake when it struck 30 minutes large destroyed most of the buildings and homes near the epicenter.